 - 'the so-called steam-kettle effect was modelled, but simply blew some steam out through the top of the ridge but excerpted no lateral pressure.
-(Needed by Ward/Day/McGuire to kick-start the rock-slide)'
+(Needed by $them to kick-start the rock-slide)'

 - 'they calculated that the lateral pressure needed to move half of La Palma would be the equivalent of 600 million jet-fighter engines'

 - 'the island might possibly become unstable if the island grows taller, at the current rate that would take at least 10000 years'

 - of the BBC Horizon programs claim that 'a huge massive block of rock is just waiting to slide into the sea' they accuse the researchers ($them) of having 'a complete lack of insight into ground mechanics'

 - even under the most extreme circumstances they could only create a wave 15cm to 100cm tall at the coast of America